DOVER KENT ARCHIVES

 Nothing known about this at present, not even a location other than Sheerness, but the following mention was made that suggested it had closed by 1879 and had been turned into a coffee tavern.

-I also have reference to a "Navy and Army" but don't think there is any connection.
+I also have reference to a "Navy and Army" and are beginning to think they are one and the same.

 Sheerness Guardian 24 September 1859.